MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### How to create a new course category?

 You can create, edit, or delete a category from the administrator portal.
-Please refer to [this article](../content-management/create-content/create-course-category/create-a-category.md) for the detailed steps.
+Refer to [this article](../content-management/create-content/create-course-category/create-a-category.md) for detailed steps.

 ### How to bulk upload lessons?